sahib/rmlint/docs/rmlint.1.rst

     the existing formatters.
 See the **Formatters** section for details on the available keys.

-    If the value is omitted it is set to a true value.
+    If the value is omitted it is set to a value meaning "enabled".

+    Examples:

+    ``$ rmlint -c sh:link            # Smartly link duplicates instead of removing`` ``$ rmlint -c progressbar:fancy  # Use a different theme for the progressbar``

 :``-z --perms[=[rwx]]`` (**default\:** *no check*):